Wright State Raiders men's soccer

+Overview

 The Wright State Raiders men's soccer program represents Wright State University in all NCAA Division I men's college soccer competitions.
-Founded in 1968, the Raiders compete in the Horizon League.
-The Raiders are coached by Jake Slemker, who has coached the program for two years.
+The Raiders compete in the Horizon League.
+The Raiders are coached by Alex Van der Sluijs, who has coached the program for three years.
 Wright State play their home matches at WSU Alumni Field.

 In 2019, for the first time in program history, the Raiders earned a berth into the NCAA Division I Men's Soccer Tournament.

+History

+Founded in 1968, the Raiders competed for five seasons before dissolving the team following the 1972 season.
+During their first stretch, the team competed independently without joining a permanent conference.
+The team reformed for the 1978 season and has continuously fielded a team to the present day.
+In 1991, the Raiders joined the Summit League, known as the Mid-Continent Conference at the time.
+After three seasons, conference realignment saw the Raiders join the Midwestern Collegiate Conference, which later rebranded to the Horizon League.

 Rivalries

 Wright State's main college soccer rival is Bowling Green.
 The two compete for the I-75 Cup.